sinatragunda/incubator-fineract/MIFOS-CHANGELOG.md

  - [MIFOSX-818] - Not able to retrieve Global Configurations through API
  - [MIFOSX-820] - Fix spelling mistakes in permissions for better Display on community app
  - [MIFOSX-821] - Null pointer exception while disbursing the loan
- - [MIFOSX-822] - Backdated transaction that results in transaction reversals does not create journal entries for new transactions
+ - [MIFOSX-822] - Backdated cashTransaction that results in cashTransaction reversals does not create journal entries for new transactions

 1.15.1.RELEASE